How Often Does a Furnace Need to be Replaced

 How Long Do Furnaces Last?

-Most high-efficiency furnaces from quality manufacturers will last between 15 and 20 years.
-However, if they are not properly maintained or installed, the system may break or need replacing before its lifetime.
+Most high-efficiency furnaces from quality manufacturers have a lifespan of 15 to 20 years.
+However, or if homeowners fail to complete a necessary furnace repair when broken, the system may break or need replacing before its lifetime.

-Most manufacture warranties last about 12 years, but with care and maintenance, homeowners can stay warm in the cold damp nights years after their warranties expire.
+Most manufacturer warranties last about 12 years, but with care and maintenance, homeowners can stay warm in the cold damp nights years after their warranties expire.

 Bill Howe Heating and Air Conditioning experts have said this before, but the most important aspect of replacing your furnace is maintaining HVAC components, including furnaces and heating systems.
 Manufacturer warranties also remain in tact through routine maintenance and could end up saving homeowners on costly repairs.